Background

 My role

-As a UX & Service Designer, I worked within a multidisciplinary team to define user journeys, uncover pain points, and co-create intuitive digital experiences.
-I facilitated workshops with internal SIAE departments and contributed to user research, wireframing, prototyping, and aligning design with business and technical requirements.
+- I facilitated workshops with internal SIAE departments and contributed to user research, wireframing, prototyping, and aligning design with business and technical requirements.

 Challenge